 - Represented nursing homes in Medicaid reimbursement disputes;

-- Represented national and Maryland-based health care companies in obtaining exceptions to, and quick review of, licensing requirements from the Department of Health and Mental Hygiene;
+- Represented national and Maryland-based health care companies in obtaining exceptions to, and quick review of, licensing requirements from the Department of Health;

 - Represented individual physicians and other health care professionals before licensing boards in disciplinary actions;

-- Represented long-term care facilities in survey and certification enforcement actions before the Maryland Department of Health and Mental Hygiene and the Centers for Medicare and Medicaid Services;
+- Represented long-term care facilities in survey and certification enforcement actions before the Maryland Department of Health and the CMS;

 - Defended senior housing and long-term care facilities facing imposition of civil money penalties;